Skip to main content

 # iptables -A OUTPUT -p udp --dport 59778 -j DROP

-I mostly did this because Claude Code often got confused when there were files open it cannot find in the repo.
-I don’t know if this is still the case.
+I mostly did this because Claude Code can get confused when there are files open it cannot find in the repo and because I get confused when Claude Code opens files in VS Code even if I want to work on something else.

 Limited File Access